How long does Botox last?

 When should I have Botox again?

-Noticing your Botox results starting to fade?
-You’ll usually see the first effects within a few days, with the best results around the two-week mark.
-After about 3 to 4 months, the effects gradually wear off.
+Noticing your results starting to fade?
+Initial effects are usually visible within a few days, with full results developing after around two weeks.
+After approximately 3 to 4 months, the effects gradually reduce.

-Tip: Take a photo before your treatment, then again after three days, two weeks, and once more after 3 to 4 months.
-Take one photo with your face relaxed and another while actively tensing the treated muscles.
-This makes it much easier to compare the results over time.
+Tip: Take a photo before treatment, then again after three days, two weeks, and after 3 to 4 months.
+Capture one image with your face relaxed and another while tensing the treated muscles.
+This helps you track changes over time.

 How long does Botox last?

-The effects vary depending on the person and the treatment area.
-For dynamic wrinkles such as frown lines or crow’s feet, results last around 3–4 months.
-For excessive sweating (hyperhidrosis), results last around 6 months.
-For migraines, Botox usually provides around 3 months of relief—after which the cosmetic effect may remain, but the migraines can return.
+The duration varies depending on the individual and treatment area.
+For dynamic lines such as frown lines or crow’s feet, results typically last around 3–4 months.
+For excessive sweating (hyperhidrosis), results may last around 6 months.
+For migraine treatment, relief often lasts around 3 months.

 Cosmetic treatments with botulinum toxin include: